EclipseFdn/eclipse.org-research/content/project/fab_os.md

 funding_bodies: ["bmwi"]
 eclipse_projects: []
 project_type: running
-summary: "FabOS is the Industries 4.0 open, distributed, real-time, and secure Operation System."
+summary: "FabOS is the Industries 4.0 open, distributed, real-time, and secure operating system."
 ---

 **FabOS is the Industrie 4.0 Operating System.** The project develops an open, distributed, real-time, and secure operating system for the factory of the future.
 It will be the basis for data-driven services and AI applications in future smart factories.